Additivity and Fiber Sequences for Combinatorial K-Theory: Functoriality Constructions

 \begin{rmk} In particular, this implies that there is no need to specify a direction for the good southern square when dealing with good cubes, as claimed in \cref{goodcubessymmetric:claim}, since the ``goodness'' of an m-m-m cube can be equivalently determined from any of its m-m-e cokernel cubes. \end{rmk}

-We can further deduce the following, which can be interpreted as the statement that all m-m-e and e-e-m cubes with good and pseudo-commutative faces are ``good cubes''.
+We can further deduce the following, which can be interpreted as the statement that all m-m-e and e-e-m cubes whose faces are good squares and squares in the double category are ``good cubes''.

-\begin{cor} Consider an m-m-e cube whose faces are either good or pseudo-commutative squares, together with the induced cube to the $\star$-pushouts as constructed in \cref{lemma2.15}, depicted below left.
-Then the square below right is pseudo-commutative.
+\begin{cor} Consider an m-m-e cube whose faces are either good squares or squares in the double category, together with the induced cube to the $\star$-pushouts as constructed in \cref{lemma2.15}, depicted below left.
+Then the diagram below right is a square.

 The analogous statement holds for e-e-m cubes when the $\star$-pushouts exist. \end{cor}